wp-plugins/bft-autoresponder/readme.txt

 5. In order to send automated sequential emails every day your blog should be visited at least once daily.
 If this is not happening, please set up a cron job to visit it.

 == Changelog ==

+= Changes in 2.2.1 =
+1. Now keeps track of all the previous newsletters and lets you edit and re-send them

 = Changes in 2.2 =
 1. Added "Mass delete" option in the mailing list